 Person A: If you go with them, you should definitely refer someone yourself.
 They gave me a huge discount because they were so appreciative I passed along your name!

 Person B: Hmm, I wonder which contacts I have who’d be interested in this product...

 By generating positive word-of-mouth or testimonials around your referral campaign, you’ll prime your customer base to help by referring new customers for your product/service.

 While you don’t want to annoy your customers with never-ending referral requests, you do want to make it clear you’d appreciate introductions or leads.

-How do you communicate this desire?
-Build it into your sales communications.
+How can account executives like you communicate this desire?
+Have your sales team build it into your sales communications.

 Peterson will identify who he’d like to be introduced to before his first meeting with a client by doing research on their social media networks.